 Insufficiency fractures are more common in females secondary to osteoporosis.

-One of the unique features of femoral neck fractures is limited healing potential because femoral femoral neck is intracapsular, bathes in synovial fluid and lacks lacks periosteal layer.
+One of the unique features of femoral neck fractures is limited healing potential because the femoral neck is intracapsular, bathes in synovial fluid and lacks a periosteal layer.
 All these fractures contribute to poor healing.

 Causes of Femoral Neck Fractures